TanUkkii007/akka-cluster-custom-downing/README.md

 `OldestAutoDowningRoles` automatically downs nodes with specified roles.
 A node responsible to down is the oldest member of a specified role.
-If `oldest-member-role` is not specified, the oldest member among all cluster members fulfill its duty.
+If `oldest-member-role` is not specified, the oldest member among all cluster members fulfills its duty.

 You can enable this strategy with following configuration.